-MFA Lighting Design curriculum centers on developing critical and practical skills with coursework that includes lessons in immersive lighting design, AutoCAD, digital rendering and vector works, and strategies for live performance.
+The MFA Lighting Design curriculum centers on developing critical and practical skills with coursework that includes lessons in immersive lighting design, AutoCAD, digital rendering, Vectorworks, and strategies for live performance across a wide variety of creative arenas.
 Students are taught how to understand the physiological and psychological effects of light in addition to other scientific principles of phenomenology.

-All coursework is designed to help each student help shape a distinct, original and personal voice and defining aesthetic, as evidenced in production work and professional-level Lighting Design portfolio.
+All coursework is designed to help each student find a distinct, original, and personal voice, defining their unique aesthetic, as evidenced in production work and an outstanding portfolio.

-Lighting Design MFA candidates are required to pass a Graduation Review to complete the Program and obtain the MFA degree.
+All MFA Lighting Design students are required to pass a Mid-Residence and Graduation Review in order to complete the Program and obtain their degree.

 Detailed curriculum and academic requirements can be found in the online course catalog.